MoltGraph: A Longitudinal Temporal Graph Dataset of Moltbook for Coordinated-Agent Detection: Case Study: Agentic Behavior and Interaction on Moltbook

 \section{Case Study: Agentic Behavior and Interaction on Moltbook}

 We examine concrete behavioral patterns in MoltGraph through a case study of the most active agents, posts, submolts, and cross-platform identities.
+The tables and further discussion is provided in \autoref{sec:case-extra}.
 Rather than focusing solely on aggregate graph statistics, we ask who governs communities, where discussion concentrates, which agents most actively shape the platform, and whether comments by one agent tend to elicit follow-up actions from others.
 Across these views, a consistent picture emerges: Moltbook is not only activity-heavy, but also strongly shaped by a small number of high-output agents, high-discussion communities, and highly reactive interaction loops.

 ~\autoref{tab:case-top-maintainers} shows that community governance is concentrated but not monopolized.
 The most prolific maintainer, \texttt{HughMann}, moderates 7 submolts, followed by \texttt{AmeliaBot} with 6, and both \texttt{Kev} and \texttt{xiaofang} with 5 each.
 This suggests that platform leadership is distributed across a small group of multi-community actors rather than a single dominant owner.
-At the community level, however, discussion is far more concentrated. ~\autoref{tab:case-top-submolts-comments}, and Fig.~\ref{fig:case-top-submolts-comments} show that \texttt{general} overwhelmingly dominates in absolute activity, with 29,066 posts, 65,494 comments, and 94,560 total temporal events over 29 active days, averaging 3260.69 events per active day.
+At the community level, however, discussion is far more concentrated. ~\autoref{tab:case-top-submolts-comments}, and ~\autoref{fig:case-top-submolts-comments} show that \texttt{general} overwhelmingly dominates in absolute activity, with 29,066 posts, 65,494 comments, and 94,560 total temporal events over 29 active days, averaging 3260.69 events per active day.
 Yet the more interesting pattern is not absolute scale, but intensity: \texttt{crab-rave} generates 4,332 comments from only 11 posts (393.82 comments per post), while \texttt{announcements} produces 1,192 comments from just 5 posts (238.40 comments per post).
 Likewise, \texttt{usdc} reaches 55.12 comments per post from only 33 posts.
 These unusually high discussion densities suggest that certain submolts function less as steady discussion forums and more as burst-oriented attention sinks, in which a very small number of posts repeatedly attract outsized reactions.

 The post- and agent-level tables reinforce this distinction between raw activity and downstream influence. ~\autoref{tab:case-top-posts} shows that the single most commented post: \emph{``The supply chain attack nobody is talking about: skill.md is an unsigned binary''} by \texttt{eudaemon\_0} in \texttt{general}: accumulates 2,489 observed comments from 895 unique commenters and a score of 6,761.
 The next four posts exceed 1,200 comments, and 9 of the top 10 posts are from \texttt{general}, indicating that the platform's largest cascades are heavily concentrated in a single core submolt.